The Incredible History of the Toyota Logo Design & Brand Evolution

 The idea of symmetry seems to be powerful when you perceive it in the entire context of the elements and their meaning.

-In addition to hidden messages and the ideas that display the core values of the company, Toyota's logo design has another small secret you probably don't know about.
+In addition to hidden messages and the ideas that display the core values of the company, the Toyota logo design has another small secret you probably don’t know about.

 Take a closer look at the symbol of Toyota.